Does HRT Cause Hair Loss?

 Can HRT Cause Hair Loss?

-Hormone replacement therapy (HRT) can cause hair loss in some individuals.
-According to the Mayo Clinic, women who take estrogen-based HRT may experience hair loss as a result of the hormone’s effect on the hair growth cycle.
+Hormone replacement therapy (HRT) can cause hair loss in some individuals.Β Women who take estrogen-based HRT may experience hair loss as a result of the hormone’s effect on the hair growth cycle.

 In menopausal women, estrogen helps to maintain the hair growth cycle, but when levels of estrogen drop, hair loss can occur.